Man0dya/contribution-canon/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-description: Create a report to help us improve
+about: Create a report to help us improve the project
+title: "Bug: "
-labels: [bug]
+labels: bug
-assignees: []
+assignees: ""
 ---

 ## Describe the bug